npm/npm/doc/files/package.json.md

 installed globally, then set this value to `true` to provide a warning if it is installed locally.

-It doesn't actually prevent users from installing it locally, but it does help prevent some confusion if it doesn't work as expected.
+It doesn’t actually prevent users from installing it locally, but it does help prevent some confusion if it doesn’t work as expected.

 ## private